Counting Automorphic Forms on Norm One Tori: Introduction

 Accordingly, for a connected reductive group $G$, write $\cA(G)$ for the set of all automorphic forms on $G$ and consider \est{f_G(X) = \#\{ \pi \in \cA(G) \text{ with analytic conductor}\leq X \}.} In recent work, Brumley and Mili\'cevi\'c \cite{BrumleyMilicevic} have computed an asymptotic formula for $f_G(x)$ when $G = \GL_1$ or $G = \GL_2$ over an arbitrary number field, confirming a conjecture of Michel and Venkatesh for these cases \cite[p.~204]{MichelVenkateshGL2}.
 In this paper we give a formula for the case where $G=T$ is the non-split one-dimensional torus over $\Q$ associated with an imaginary quadratic field $K$.

 The analytic conductor, first introduced by Iwaniec and Sarnak (see \cite[Eq.~31]{IS2000GAFA}), is a product of local terms which can be read off of the completed global $L$-function attached to an automorphic form $\pi \in \cA(\GL_n)$.
 To define analytic conductors (and $L$-functions) for automorphic forms on more general reductive groups $G$, one must choose a finite-dimensional complex representation of the $L$-group of $G$.
-For $G = T$ there is a natural such choice, as explained in \textsection 2.
+For an arbitrary group $G$ there is no privileged choice of representation, however for $G = T$ there is a natural such choice, as explained in \textsection 2.
 The analytic conductor must also be normalized at archimedean places $v \mid \infty$.
 This paper takes the convention that the local analytic conductor at $v\mid \infty$ is $C(s,\psi_v)=(|s+\kappa_v|+1)^{[K_v:\R]},$ where $[K_v:\R] =1 \text{ or }2$.

 Write $h_K,w_K$ and $d_K$ for the class number, number of units and discriminant of $K$.
 Write also $C(\psi)=C(0,\psi)$.